Exception to Discharge Section 523 of the Bankruptcy Code

 Was There Reasonable Reliance?

-There was no real dispute that Brady knowingly made materially false statements about his ownership of the Properties, and that the money was, in fact, owed to the Pliuras.
+Brady never disputed that he knowingly made materially false statements about his ownership of the Properties.
+He also did not dispute that the money was, in fact, owed to the Pliuras.
 There was a mountain of evidence that Brady knowingly and intentionally deceived Pliura to induce him to make the loan.
 But the bigger question was: did Dr. Pliura reasonably rely on Brady’s representations?

 The Court began its analysis by noting that usually, reasonable reliance is determined based on the lender’s lending standards.
 However, “[h]ere, of course, the Pliuras are not traditional lenders and have no standard practices or any relation to the lending industry; it would be unfair and inappropriate to evaluate their reliance as though they were commercial bankers.”
 As the court further explained, while “reasonable reliance does not generally require creditors to conduct an investigation prior to entering into agreements with prospective debtors[.]”
 In re Morris, 223 F.3d 548, 554 (7th Cir.
 2000).
 But, at the same time, creditors cannot ignore “obvious red flags.”
 Harris N.A. v.
 Gunsteen (In re Gunsteen), 487 B.R.
 887, 902 (Bankr.
 N.D.
 Ill.
 2013).